therealmacjeezy/CreateUserAccount/README.md

 **Main Menu**
    - Create a Standard User Account
      - Located in the /Users directory with a UID above 500
+   - Create a Sharing Only Account
    - Create a Admin User Account
      - Non Hidden Account
       - Located in the /Users directory with a UID above 500
     - Hidden Account
       - Located in the /var directory with a UID below 500 to allow for the account to be hidden from the User & Groups pane and the /Users directory.

 **Account Management**
    - Disable Standard Account
    - Enable Standard Account
    - Reset Standard Account Password
    - Delete Standard Account
+   - Delete Sharing Only Account
    - Disable Admin Account *[-a option required]*
    - Enable Admin Account *[-a option required]*
    - Reset Admin Account Password *[-a option required]*